technohippy/appengine_multi_robot_runner/README.markdown

 ### Recommended way

-If defining a class for a robot, you can store them in separate files.
+If defining classes for robots, you can store them in separate files.

     from waveapi import robot
     from waveapi import events